 - When They Cry:

-- In a version without the spouse actually dying, plus a Gender Flip, in Higurashi: When They Cry Rena's mother divorced her father and married her boyfriend, a coworker, because she was pregnant by the boyfriend.
+- Higurashi: When They Cry has a Gender Flipped version without the spouse actually dying: Rena's mother divorced her father and married her boyfriend, a coworker, because she was pregnant by the boyfriend.
 This devastated Rena, in part because she actually liked the boyfriend before this happened, not knowing the nature of his relationship with her mother.

 - In Better Days this happens twice:

 - A time-delayed version where Fisk and Lucy's mother Sheila has an affair with her married next-door neighbor Sam, who was also the father of Fisk's best friend, and after this is discovered Sam's marriage crumbles as a result (and was already on shaky footing due to his wife's paranoia which pushed him into the affair in the first place).
 The two eventually get married when Fisk and Lucy become adults so it's not quite as sudden as most examples, but still counts.

 - Elizabeth catches her husband cheating on her with the head of their homeowner's association and begins a relationship with Fisk, who she had feelings for years ago but had moved on from, and eventually divorces her husband and marries Fisk, starting a family as seen in Original Life.